kawashiro-ryofu/Mashiro/Win32/README.md

-# Mashiro Win32
+# TopixPop Win32

-A Mashiro Version For Windows Platform
+A TopixPop Version For Windows Platform

 # DEV5 New Features: